Threaded insert: Helical insert

-coil of wire screws into a threaded hole, where it forms a smaller diameter internal thread for a screw or stud.
-These inserts provide a convenient means of repairing stripped-out threads.
-These inserts are commonly sold as kits with matched tap, coil, and insert tool.
+coil of wire screws into a threaded hole, where it forms a smaller-diameter internal thread for a screw or stud.
+These inserts provide a convenient means of repairing stripped internal threads.
+These inserts are commonly sold in kits with matched taps and insert tools.

 In soft materials, they are used to provide stronger threads than can be obtained by direct tapping of the base materials, e.g. aluminium, zinc die castings, wood, magnesium, plastic.

-An example application is engine repair after unintentionally destroying the threads in the socket for a spark plug by over-torquing or by cross-threading.
+An example application is engine repair after unintentionally destroying the threads in a socket for a spark plug by over-torquing or cross-threading.

 Mold-in inserts

-Mold-in inserts are internally threaded and have a specially shaped outer diameter to anchor the insert in plastic.
-The insert is placed in the mold of an injection molded part beforehand.
-The mold is then closed and filled with the plastic filling in around the insert.
-These inserts can also be heated and pressed into pre-made thermoplastics.
+A mold-in insert has a specially shaped outer surface to anchor the insert in plastic.
+For injection-molded plastic, the insert is placed in a mold before it is filled with plastic, making an integral part.
+An insert can also be heated and pressed into pre-made thermoplastic material.

-For softer more pliable plastics, hexagonal or square inserts with deep and wide grooves allow the plastic to flow and adhere.
+For softer, more pliable plastics, hexagonal or square inserts with deep and wide grooves allow the softer plastics to hold the inserts sufficiently.
 The process allows large product manufacture i.e. fuel tanks, boats etc., so the torque inserts may be of large thread sizes.

-Press fit inserts
+Press-fit inserts

-Press fit inserts are internally threaded and have a knurled outer diameter.
-They are pressed into a plain hole with an arbor press.
+A press-fit insert is internally threaded and has a knurled outer surface.
+It is pressed into a plain hole with an arbor press.

 Potted inserts

-An insert that is potted-in refers to the application of epoxy to fix it to a panel, such as a honeycomb sandwich panel, which are often used in commercial aircraft.
+A potted insert is set in epoxy to fix it, such as in a honeycomb sandwich panel, often used in commercial aircraft, and is said to be potted in.

+Rivet nut

+A rivet nut, also known as a blind rivet nut, or rivnut, is a one-piece internally threaded and counterbored tubular rivet that can be anchored entirely from one side.

-Strength factor for threaded inserts
+Strength factors of threaded inserts

-Resistance is the key strength factor in case of inserts, pull-out & torque-out are the two parameters to judge inserts.
+Pull-out resistance & torque-out resistance are the two main strength factors of threaded inserts.